+We are accepting new clients and continuing to serve our current clients.
 The health and safety of our clients and staff is very important to us at Martone Law Firm.
-We have taken measures to reduce the risk of transmission for our clients, staff, and those seeking legal representation.
-At this time all appointments will be handled by telephone.
+We have taken measures to reduce the risk of transmission of COVID-19 to our clients, staff, and those seeking legal representation.
+At this time all appointments will be handled by telephone and paperwork needing signature will be mailed.
 This social distancing will slow the spread of the virus and protect one another during these difficult times.

-Call, fax, or email our office rather than come by.
-Our office hours remain 8 am to 12 pm and 1pm to 4 pm Monday through Friday, and we appreciate your patience while we are handling additional phone calls.
+You can continue to reach us by phone, fax, or email.
+Our office hours remain 8 am to 12 pm and 1 pm to 4 pm Monday through Friday, and we look forward to hearing from you.

-Yes.
-Our office hours are 8 am to 12 pm, and 1 pm to 4 pm, Monday through Friday.
-We are closed at the noon hour.
-Our voicemail, fax, and email are accessible anytime.When and how can I contact you?
+Our office hours are 8 am to 12 pm, and 1 pm to 4 pm Monday through Friday.
+We are closed during the noon hour.
+Our voicemail, fax, and email are accessible anytime.When and how can I Contact You?

 If you have an appointment to go into a Social Security office you should stay home and Social Security should be contacting you by telephone.

-Please feel free to contact us with any questions, and see the links below for Center for Disease Control, Social Security Administration, and New Mexico Department of Health for updates and other information.
+See the following links for information on Social Security operations, Center for Disease Control, and State of New Mexico Department of Health for more information.

 - Social Security Administration: https://www.ssa.gov/coronavirus/